-In preparation for the chiropractic consultation, an individual will be asked to fill out forms that provide background information about the symptoms and condition.
-Types of questions the doctor of chiropractic might ask include:
+In preparation for the chiropractic consultation, the patient will be asked to fill out forms that provide background information about his or her symptoms and condition.
+Types of questions typically include:

 - When and how did the pain start?

 - Where is the pain felt?

-- Is it a result of an injury?
+- Did the pain start as a result of an injury?

 - What activities/circumstances makes it better or worse?

-Patients are also usually asked to provide information on family medical history, any pre-existing medical conditions or prior injuries, and previous and current health providers and treatments.
+Patients are usually asked to provide information on family medical history, any pre-existing medical conditions or prior injuries, and previous and current health providers and treatments.